 Fire Marshal's Office

-The Fire Marshal’s Office enforces the fire prevention code, conducts fire prevention programs, reviews plans/permits, conducts inspections, assists businesses with emergency planning, responds to emergencies, and conducts fire investigations
+The Fire Marshal’s Office enforces the fire prevention code, conducts fire prevention programs, reviews plans/permits, conducts inspections, assists businesses with emergency planning, responds to emergencies, and conducts fire investigations.

 Fire Prevention Code

 Whitemarsh Township has adopted the 2018 International Fire Code.
-The Fire Marshal’s Office reviews land development proposals and construction projects to ensure work being done is compliant and safe for the constituents of the township.
+The Fire Marshal’s Office reviews land development proposals and construction projects to ensure work being done is compliant and safe for the constituents of the Township.
 These reviews are followed up with onsite inspections during construction and at the conclusion of projects.

-Fire and safety Inspections of public and private properties are done to ensure they are operating in a safe manner and will follow up on any complaints received in the office by the public
+Fire and safety Inspections of public and private properties are done to ensure they are operating in a safe manner and will follow up on any complaints received in the office by the public.

 • Novelty Fireworks Retail Sales Checklist